How Long To Keep Tax Records

 In most cases, you should plan on keeping tax returns along with any supporting documents for a period of at least three years following the date you filed or the due date of your tax return, whichever is later.
-So for example, if you filed your 2015 tax return on February 1, 2016, you should have kept the return and supporting documents until at least April 15, 2017.

 In some cases, you may need to hang onto your records longer than three years.
 For instance, you should plan on keeping tax forms for retirement accounts such as IRAs until seven years after the account is completely wiped out.
 If you file a claim for a loss of worthless securities or bad debt deduction, you must keep records for seven years.
 Additionally, if you amortize, depreciate, or buy or sell property, you should keep property records until the statute of limitations expires for the year in which you dispose of the property.
 Remember, property isn’t just land or buildings; it includes stock, office equipment and other assets.

 It’s also important to note that in some cases the statute of limitations is longer than three years.
 For instance, if you omit more than 25% of your gross income from your return, the IRS has six years instead of three to assess an additional tax.
 Also, if you file a fraudulent return or don’t file one at all (we don’t recommend either), the statute of limitations never expires.

 Before getting too excited and throwing your old returns away, check to make sure you do not need to keep it for other purposes.
 For instance, certain creditors and even some insurance companies may require you to keep records longer than the IRS does.
 If you do decide to get rid of tax documents, make sure to shred them.
 Tax returns contain sensitive information that identity thieves love.